aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ## Overview of Solution

-We propose to take the least invasive solution of repurposing the CloudstackDataCenterConfig to point to multiple Availability Zones, each of which contains the necessary information for interacting with a Cloudstack failure domain.
-The assumption is that the necessary Cloudstack resources (i.e. image, computeOffering, diskOffering, network, etc.) will be available on *all* the Cloudstack API endpoints.
+We propose to take the least invasive solution of repurposing the CloudstackDataCenterConfig to point to multiple Availability Zones, each of which contains the necessary Cloudstack resources (i.e. image, computeOffering, diskOffering, network, etc.).
+In order for this to work, all the necessary Cloudstack resources (i.e. image, computeOffering, diskOffering, network, etc.) will need to be available on *all* the Cloudstack API endpoints.
+We will validate this prior to create/upgrade.

 ## Solution Details